tlotze/ophelia/doc/README.txt

 =======

 Ophelia creates XHTML pages from templates written in TAL, the Zope Template Attribute Language.
+It is designed to reduce code repetition to zero.

-It contains a request handler for the Apache2 web server.
+At present, Ophelia contains a request handler for the Apache2 web server.

 See INSTALL.txt for installation and configuration issues.